 - Calling the Old Man Out: "Too Bad" and "Never Again" do this.

-- The Cameo: Exaggerated in Rockstar with appearances by Gene Simmons, Nelly Furtado, Eliza Dushku, Ted Nugent, Twista, Paul Wall, Chuck Lidell, Taryn Manning, Lupe Fiasco, Holly Madison, Bridget Marquadt, Kendra Wilkinson, the Teutuls, Dale Earnardt Jr., Kid Rock, Jerry Cantrell, Dominique Swain & Wayne Gretzky.
-Overlaps with Casting Gag since a few of the guests are musicians and some of the lyrics they lip-sync relate to themselves.
+- The Cameo: Exaggerated in "Rockstar" with appearances by Gene Simmons, Nelly Furtado, Eliza Dushku, Ted Nugent, Twista, Paul Wall, Chuck Lidell, Taryn Manning, Lupe Fiasco, Holly Madison, Bridget Marquadt, Kendra Wilkinson, the Teutuls, Dale Earnardt Jr., Kid Rock, Jerry Cantrell, Dominique Swain & Wayne Gretzky.
+This overlaps with Casting Gag since a few of the guests are musicians and some of the lyrics they lip-sync relate to themselves.

 - Crazy Jealous Guy: "Next Contestant" is about one of these who is always getting pissed at other guys hitting on his girlfriend or worse.